Birdo: Appearances

-Reception
+Critical reception

 Though the manual excerpt from Super Mario Bros.
 2 about Birdo's gender did not receive attention until some time after the game's release, Birdo has been the subject of discussion relating to her gender identity, being credited as an example of an early transgender character in video games due to her perceived gender identity.
 Numerous petitions from fans have called for Nintendo to recognize the transgender status of the character.

 Jake Hall of TechRadar described Birdo's ongoing popularity in online communities, noting how Birdo's status as a transgender icon stemmed from the fact that Birdo served as a comforting character sought out by transgender communities in order to have a visible icon, stating that it helped to celebrate how transgender communities have always existed.
 Sam Greer, writing for GamesRadar+, was critical of Birdo's portrayal, stating that her gender had become a "running joke" and was the "subject of much derision and stereotyping."
 The book 100 Greatest Video Game Characters analyzed Birdo's storyline in Captain Rainbow and how it represented the struggles of transgender people in real life for proper representation.
 They stated that by showing how Birdo was accepted as female by the characters of the Mario universe, it emphasized hope for proper inclusion and representation in the real world.
 However, it criticized how, by proving Birdo was female in Captain Rainbow's story, and via how Birdo had to partake in stereotypically feminine actions in order to be accepted as female, it reinforced the concept of gender being a forced binary choice on transgender people, instead of transgender people being allowed to make the choice of who they were for themselves.